nuuuwan/lanka_data_timeseries/README.md

 * 2023-07-31 15:36:26 - Access to clean fuels and technologies for cooking urban (Pct. of urban population) (world_bank - Annual)
 * 2023-07-31 15:36:26 - Access to electricity (Pct. of population) (world_bank - Annual)
 * 2023-07-31 15:36:26 - Access to electricity rural (Pct. of rural population) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Access to electricity urban (Pct. of urban population) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider (Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider female (Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider male (Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider older adults (Pct. of population ages 25_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider poorest 40Pct.
-(Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider primary education or less (Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider richest 60Pct.
-(Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider secondary education or more (Pct. of population ages 15_) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Account ownership at a financial institution or with a mobile-money-service provider young adults (Pct. of population ages 15-24) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Adequacy of social insurance programs (Pct. of total welfare of beneficiary households) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Adequacy of social protection and labor programs (Pct. of total welfare of beneficiary households) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Adequacy of social safety net programs (Pct. of total welfare of beneficiary households) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Adequacy of unemployment benefits and ALMP (Pct. of total welfare of beneficiary households) (world_bank - Annual)